CodeVA offers four training programs for middle schools:

 Computer Science Integrated into Middle School Science Classes

 The Middle School Computer Science SOLs place particular emphasis on modeling and simulation in the sciences.
-In 6th grade students are asked to use models and simulations, in 7th modify existing ones and by 8th grade they should be coding models in order to conduct simulations.
+In 6th grade, students are asked to use models and simulations; in 7th they modify existing ones; and by 8th grade they should be coding models in order to conduct simulations.